- Student Accounts

 The Residential Life Team is committed to making your experience within the residence halls a safe, student centered, and memorable part of you time at MMC.
 By living on campus, our residential students are in the center of campus life with easy access to student organizations, sporting events, and on-campus resources.

-- Oakwood Honors Apartments, located on West Flower Street, are apartment-style units with two bedrooms with a closet, bed, chest of drawers, and cable connections.
+Oakwood Apartments for Academic Excellence, located on West Flower Street, are apartment-style units with two bedrooms with a closet, bed, chest of drawers, and cable connections.
 Each apartment also has one bathroom, washer and dryer, and a kitchen with a full-sized refrigerator and stove.
-To be eligible to live in Oakwood Honors, students must have lived on campus for at least one year and have a cumulative grade point average of 3.30 or higher.
+To be eligible to live in Oakwood, students must have a cumulative collegiate grade point average of 3.30 or higher.

-To tour a residential hall, please contact Brad Wolfe, A.D. of Residential Life, at firstname.lastname@example.org!
+To tour a residential hall, please contact the Director of Student Life, at email@example.com!

 The Residential Life Staff consist of an Assistant Director, 3 Hall Directors, and 14 Student Resident Assistants.
 Our staff host programs within the residence halls to build community and encourage student involvement.
 Please reach out if you have questions!